Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Simulations and Applications

 \section{Simulations and Applications}

 In this section we report the result of numerical exercises involving simulated and real data to compare a number of different segmentation procedures, with emphasis on their efficiency to detect change-points without an excessive number of false positive errors.
-We consider only thresholding algorithms that nominally control the false positive error rate, although this control can break down under certain conditions iteration to find multiple change-points is required.
+We consider only thresholding algorithms that control the false positive error rate under the global null hypothesis that there are no change-points.
+As we see below on the basis of simulations that control is compromised to varying degrees when iteration to find multiple change-points is required.

-In addition to the procedures introduced above, we also consider two statistics that can be particularly useful to detect inherited CNV, where changes often occur in pairs, with one change being an increase in mean value and the other a decrease of the same magnitude.
-For this problem (i) the likelihood ratio statistic is suggested in \cite{OlVe04}, where their segmentation algorithm is called circular binary segmentation (CBS) and (ii) the multiscale (Multi) modfication of (i) recommended by \cite{Mu14} is designed to have more power to detect longer intervals than CBS, but with some loss of power to detect short intervals.